 Chefchaouen is a town famous for its blue and white houses, and it’s quite possibly the prettiest town in Morocco.
 It is a little reminiscent of Mediterranean towns in Greece like Mykonos, with lots of cute streets as well as a small and pleasant medina.
 Chefchaouen is a nice place to hang out for a while, though it’s also a good base for hiking and trekking; you can climb one of the surrounding mountains on a day hike, and there are companies organising multi-day treks as well.
 A popular point of interest in the area is the so-called ‘Bridge of God’, a 25m high rock formation that extends over a river valley.

 Chefchaouen is also known for its more or less open sale and production of marijuana.
 Guides do point out that it’s still a “family friendly” destination, by which I suppose they mean that you won’t be around people smoking hasj if you don’t want to.
-It’s true that Chefchaouen shouldn’t be pigeonholed as there’s clearly much more to it than just the local ganja, despite what some travellers may think.
+It’s true that Chefchaouen shouldn’t be pigeonholed as there’s clearly it has a lot of reasons to visit.
 Don’t miss it as it’s one of the Morocco highlights.